mikexd91/unit-test-setup/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Praesent dapibus odio nec facilisis sodales.
 Curabitur sed est hendrerit, rutrum justo ut, consectetur odio.

+## Installation
+1. Clone from git
+    - Open up either your `terminal(Mac OS)` or `cmd(windows)`
+    - Navigate to your project folder
+        - `cd ./your/project/folder`
+    - Execute `git init`
+    - Lastly, clone `<PROJECT TITLE>` repository by executing:
+        - `git clone <PROJECT GIT URL>`

+2. Run `npm run init`
+    - Again in either terminal or cmd execute `npm run init`
+    - You will be presented with 2 questions
+        - `rocketchat channel name:String` --- if you have rocketchat already hooked up with jenkins you can enter the rocketchat channel name that you want test reports summamry to be senet to.
+        - `Karma port number:Number` --- this is the port number that Karma runner will run all the test on.
+Defaults to `9876`

 ## Getting Started
 - The tests are carried out in two stage
     - ***Mandatory-Stage:***